Conveying quick value

 Conclusion

-Measuring Success after 90 days
+Measuring success after 90 days

 If the onboarding had shipped during my time, I would have measured success by: